 Courage to Change

 After 33 years as president at St Patricks Guild, Mike decided it was time for another chapter to begin.
 In 2004, Mike and his wife Jean sold the company to his brother Tim and his wife Barb.
-The early strategy was much the same - continue the companies strong church supply business and operate multiple branch stores and a strong website for inspirational shopping.
+The early strategy was much the same - continue the company's strong church supply business, operate multiple branch stores, and a strong website for inspirational shopping.

-It was not long before things changed - the great recession of 2008 set in and Tim decided to close the branch outlets and hunker down in the newly renovated St Paul location.
+However, the great recession of 2008 changed everything quickly.
+Tim closed the branch outlets and consolidated in the newly renovated St Paul location.
 Servicing and supplying area churches continued to be the foundation of the St Pats story.
 Mark and his team continued to renovate area worship spaces and our annual Candle, Wine and Altar Breads sale turned into a two month summer project with multiple delivery vehicles getting the churches what they needed.
-As the internet continues to become more and more prevalent, St Pats has shifted their focus to becoming more widely accessible.
-St Pats launched a new website in 2015 and will introduce its latest version of their website in 2020.
+As the internet continued to gain prevalance, St Pats shifted their focus to becoming more widely accessible on the web.
+St Pats launched a new website in 2015 and then moved to a more advanced web platform in 2020.

-We lost Norma Doran, Bob’s wife and Mike and Tim’s Mom in 2019 and many life long employees are starting to retire or cut back hours.
+We lost Norma Doran, founder Bob’s wife; Mike and Tim’s Mom in 2019.
+Many life long employees are retiring or cutting back hours.
 To all of who have worked at St. Patrick’s Guild loyally for so many years, we are extremely grateful.
 Thank you for continuing the legacy.
-Tim’s son Rob is now in the business full time and he, family friend Matt Hambidge and so many others are more than capable of carrying on our great story.
+Tim’s son Rob is now in the business full time and he, family friend Matt Hambidge along with many others are more than capable of carrying on our great story.
 To you, our faithful customers - we wish to say thank you.
 Without you, there is no story.